Amy Allen CAGS

-Zenagui Brahim is the President/CEO of New Hampshire Manufacturing Extension Partnership (NH MEP), an affiliate of the National Institute of Standards & Technology under the US Dept. of Commerce.
+Zenagui Brahim is recently retired, having for years served as president/CEO of New Hampshire Manufacturing Extension Partnership (NH MEP), an affiliate of the National Institute of Standards & Technology under the US Dept. of Commerce.
 He is a founding member of Greater Merrimack Valley Human Resources Association and has served as Vice President of the Association of Manufacturing Excellence – Northeast Region.
 He is also a founder of the Algerian-American Association of New England and former Chairman of Algerian-American Foundation for Science and Technology.
 Zenagui is currently Vice President of the Southern NH APICS Chapter and is a frequent speaker on continuous improvement, quality management, lean manufacturing, and supply chain management.
 He is engaged in a number of workforce development initiatives to prepare the next generation of skilled workforce in advanced manufacturing.

 Fred, a former 8th grade Science teacher, left teaching to put a full-time effort into his fledgling music business.
 With his life savings of $600, Fred founded Daddy’s Junky Music (1972) and grew it from the smallest of over 11,000 music dealers to the 15th largest in America.
 He is a former candidate for governor and the past Chairman of the New Hampshire State Board of Education.
 Appointed by both Republican and Democratic governors, Fred served on the State Board of Education longer than anyone in the state’s history.
 In 2003, Fred led New Hampshire’s first full-scale effort to redesign public education since 1919.
 Fred’s work, chronicled in his book Off the Clock: Moving Education from Time to Competency (Bramante & Colby, Corwin Press.
 2011), has received rave reviews in education circles around the nation.